pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/03_Ecommerce_Framework.md

     - `PricingManager/IPriceInfo`
     - `PricingManager/PriceInfo`

-- CartPriceCalculator: property `$gradTotal` was renamed to `$grandTotal` - needs to be reflected in when subclassing the default calculator.
+- CartPriceCalculator: property `$gradTotal` was renamed to `$grandTotal` - needs to be reflected in when sub classing the default calculator.

 - Commands namespace changed from `shop` to `ecommerce`.